DataDog/integrations-core/arangodb/README.md

 - Understand the impact of a long request and troubleshoot latency issues.
 - Monitor underlying RocksDB memory, disk, and cache limits.

-Monitoring ArangoDB with Datadog allows you to:
-- Identify slow queries based on user-defined thresholds.
-- Understand the impact of a long request and troubleshoot any latency issues.
-- Monitor underlying RocksDB memory, disk, and cache limits to fine-tune storage engine performance.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][3] to apply these instructions.